bienflorencia/cdbu/content/en/project/tetrapods/index.md

 date = 2019-04-23T00:00:00

 # Project summary to display on homepage.
-summary = "A comprehensive database of tetrapod species occurrence records native from Uruguay."
+summary = "A comprehensive database of tetrapod species occurrence records native from Uruguay"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`